section-engineering-education/engineering-education/content/articles/automating-excel-sheet-in-python/index.md

 Why do we prefer python over other programming languages:
 - It is a free and open-source programming language - You can download Python and install it from this [website](https://realpython.com/installing-python/) freely.
 - Python is an easy-to-use language - Beginners with little knowledge in programming can easily learn python syntax and understand it.
-- It additionally upholds object-situated programming that empowers the client to compose decipherable and reusable codes.
+- It additionally upholds object - Situated programming empowers the client to compose decipherable and reusable codes.

 #### MS Excel 0verview
 Microsoft Excel is a bookkeeping sheet device created by Microsoft in 1987 for Windows, macOS, Android, and iOS.
 It has filled in ubiquity throughout the years due to its effortlessness in directing 'CRUD' activities at the beginning of information.